ppy/osu-wiki/wiki/Tournaments/CIC/2022/en.md

    - In the case where the number of registrants exceeds 32, the Tournament Management will only enlist 32 registrants with the highest osu!catch pp to participate in the tournament.
 5. Testplayers, referees, and map selectors may not participate as players in this tournament.

-### Group stage rules
+### Group Stage rules

-1. In the Group stage, all qualified players will be situated into eight different seeds (Seed A, Seed B, Seed C, Seed D, Seed E, Seed F, Seed G, and Seed H) based on their osu!catch pp. The players from each seed will then be drawn into eight groups at random based on the result of a livestreamed osu!lazer bracket draw.
+1. In the Group Stage, all qualified players will be situated into four different seeds (Top seed, Medium seed, Low seed, Unseeded) based on their osu!catch performance points (pp).
+The players from each seed will then be drawn into eight groups at random based on the result of a livestreamed osu!lazer bracket draw.
 2. All players in each group will compete against each other in a single multiplayer lobby using the Battle Royale system.
 In this system, all players will each in turn pick out two maps from the mappool to be played with the following turnouts after each map:
    - 1st place: **+3 points**
    - 2nd place: **+2 point**
    - 3rd place: **+1 point**
    - 4th place: **0 point**
 3. If there is a tie at the end of the map, the points will instead be distributed as follows:
-   - **+2/+2/+1/0** in the case where the 1st place and the 2nd place players are tied.
+   - **+2/+2/+1/+0** in the case where the 1st place and the 2nd place players are tied.
-   - **+2/+1/+1/+1** in the case where the 2nd place and the 3rd place players are tied.
+   - **+2/+1/+1/+0** in the case where the 2nd place and the 3rd place players are tied.
-   - **+2/+2/+2/0** in the case where the 1st place, the 2nd place, and the 3rd place players are tied.
+   - **+2/+2/+2/+0** in the case where the 1st place, the 2nd place, and the 3rd place players are tied.
    - **+2/+2/+2/+2** in the case where all four players are tied.
 4. Players are **not allowed** to ban maps in the Group stage.
 5. There is no Lower Bracket in the Group stage.